 Plans

-BZH Display, which will be available for purchase.
-This will strengthen editorial's unique visual language, create a great news hook, leave a legacy, and provide an additional point of contact with the brand.
+In terms of brand, I advised commissioning a custom font called BZH Display, which will be available for purchase.
+This will strengthen the editorial's unique visual language, create a great news hook, leave a legacy, and provide an additional point of contact with the brand.

-The publication will also introduce a new video format soon, and I’m excited to integrate new identity into it.
+The publication will also introduce a new video format soon, and I’m excited to integrate a new identity into it.

 Make sure to check out the website: bzh.life